carey-suehs/GCD_Course_Project/CodeBook.md

-DATA DICTIONARY for the "subset_long_labeled.csv" and "averages_persubject_peractivity.csv" datasets
+DATA DICTIONARY for the "subset_long_labeled.txt" and "averages_persubject_peractivity.txt" datasets
 ____________________________________________________________________________________________________

-This data dictionary describes the variables contained in the two csv files associated with this github project:
+This data dictionary describes the variables contained in the two txt files associated with this github project:

-      "subset_long_labeled.csv"
+      "subset_long_labeled.txt"
-      "averages_persubject_peractivity.csv"
+      "averages_persubject_peractivity.txt"

 Both of these datasets have similar long structures, as demonstrated in the following column structure descriptions.
 Note that only the 4th column differs between the two datasets.

-Here is the column structure for "subset_long_labeled.csv":
+Here is the column structure for "subset_long_labeled.txt":

       position - label
       1 - "subject"